gravelfreeman/graphite-dashboard-mobile/home.md

 ## 1. Greetings

 I like to show a greeting using the [Mushroom Title](https://github.com/piitaya/lovelace-mushroom/blob/main/docs/cards/title.md).
 It kinda help formatting the page and make it look like an official device.
 In the title I created a customized greeting sensor in order to keep the home page dynamic.
-See the code below to create your own!
+Add the [greetings.yaml](https://github.com/gravelfreeman/graphite-dashboard-mobile/blob/main/greetings.yaml) file in your sensor folder.
 In the subtitle of that card I'm declaring what's up for dinner tonight.
 You can add this code in the subtitle to do the same if you have [Mealie HACS](https://github.com/mealie-recipes/mealie-hacs).

 ```
 type: custom:mushroom-title-card